EGI-Federation/documentation/content/en/internal/helpdesk/features/report-generator/_index.md

 reply".
 Calculating the waiting time has started in July 2012.
 For tickets submitted before July 2012 no waiting time calculation was done.
 The waiting time for these tickets may be zero.
-The waiting time can be excluded when calculation solution times by ticking the check box "exclude waiting time".
+The waiting time can be excluded when calculation solution times by ticking the checkbox "exclude waiting time".

 #### Ticket lifetime